RobertJansen1/OpenStack-Docs/_posts/migrations/2025-10-29-faq-migrations.md

   * Windows instances might require reactivation of the license as the hardware of the VM is replaced
   * We will use ICMP ping to determine if your instance is up and running, please prepare your instance accordingly.
   * We will check commonly used ports (like port 22, 80, 443, etc).
-  * If you have a HA setup, there are some caveats
+  * If you have a HA setup, there are some caveats.
   * Load balancers will be migrated once all instances have been migrated and will have some minutes of downtime.
+  * For HEAT stacks, we will only migrate resources, not the stacks.

 ## Not all my instances have the migration metadata, what’s the reason?